deepbsd/deepbsd.github.io/_posts/2021-02-23-Arch_Linux_Install_Script.markdown

 Hopefully this will get you started with installing Arch linux automatically.
 When I first started, I simply used `cfdisk /dev/sda` to create my partitions.
 This script was much rougher and more ragged.
 But it evolved.
 The Farchi and Darchi scripts are more evolved.
-But I'm hoping you'll borrow this to get started on your own journey.
+You can see that in just more than 150 lines of Bash, an entire system get installed.
+If you wanted to install X, that's probably another 50-75 lines.
+So you can see it doesn't take a whole lot of scripting to get your basic Arch system up and running!
+I'm hoping you'll be able to borrow this script to get started on your own journey.
 Bon voyage!